Utah State Aggies men's basketball: The Dee Glen Smith Spectrum and WAC success (1979–1998)

 The Aggies enjoy a particularly strong home-court advantage at the Dee Glen Smith Spectrum, where they were 193–13 in the Morrill era.
 During the 1980s and 1990s, Utah State remained competitive through multiple conference realignments and earned an NCAA berth in 1988 under Kohn Smith and another in 1998 under Larry Eustachy.
 The program’s success and fan support laid the groundwork for a resurgence entering the 21st century.

 The Stew Morrill era (1999–2015)

-Under head coach Stew Morrill, Utah State entered its most sustained period of modern success.
-Morrill led the Aggies to eight NCAA tournament appearances (2000, 2001, 2003, 2005, 2006, 2009, 2010, 2011), six conference titles, and 13 consecutive 23-win seasons.
-His teams were regularly ranked in national polls and established the Spectrum as one of college basketball’s most difficult venues, amassing a 193–13 home record during his tenure.

-During the 2008–09 season, USU led the nation in field goal percentage (49.8%) and finished second in win/loss percentage and fifth in assist-to-turnover ratio.
-In 2009–10, the Aggies led the nation in 3-point percentage (42.5%).
-They finished the 2011 season ranked #19 in the AP poll, a testament to Morrill’s consistency and player development.
+Utah State has won eight NCAA tournament appearances (2000, 2001, 2003, 2005, 2006, 2009, 2010, 2011), six league championships, and thirteen straight years of 23 wins under the guidance of head coach Stew Morrill.
+While being coached by him, the team participated in national polls and won 193–13 games on their home ground Dee Glen Smith Spectrum.
+In 2008-09 season, USU topped the country with regard to field goal percentage (49.8%), was second in winning percentage, and fifth in assist-to-turnover ratio.
+USU team was first in 3-point field goal percentage (42.5%) nationally in the season of 2009-10.